equivalent/scrapbook2/archive/mini-blogs/2015-01-28-free-up-space-on-your-linux-server.md

 # Free up space on your Linux server

-### Delete downloaded packages (.deb) already installed (and no longer needed)
+### Delete downloaded packages (.deb)

+E.g.: already installed (and no longer needed)

 ```sh
 sudo apt-get clean
 ```

-### Remove stored archives in your cache for packages that can not be downloaded anymore
+### Remove stored archives in your cache

-E.g.: packages are no longer in the repository or that have a newer version in the repository
+E.g.:  packages that can not be downloaded anymore, packages are no longer in the repository or that have a newer version in the repository

 ```sh
 sudo apt-get autoclean
 ```

-### Remove unnecessary packages (After uninstalling an app)
+### Remove packages after uninstalling an application

 ```sh
 sudo apt-get autoremove